magento/devdocs/src/guides/v2.3/config-guide/prod/config-reference-systemxml.md

 ![Screenshot displaying a configured section in the Magento Admin.](img/magento2-system-configuration.png)

 Tabs are used to split different configuration areas semantically.
-Each Tab can contain one or more sections, which can also be referenced as sub-menu.
+Each tab can contain one or more sections, which can also be referenced as submenus.
 A section contains one or more groups.
 Each group lists one or more fields.
-A group can also be used to add a general description for the following fields.
+You can also use a group to add a general description for the following fields.
 As mentioned, each group can have one or more fields.
 Fields are the smallest entity in the system configuration context.

 ## Tabs